GoodGuide/gg-git-hooks/README.md

 Each is documented well, so please read the code to understand more.

+## Hooks Provided

+- *pre-commit* &ndash; Git runs this right before setting up for you to enter your message.
+This hook can exit non-zero, which aborts the commit.
+The implementation in this repository has a couple checks for white-space errors, as well as a check for accidental committing of a `binding.pry` or `debugger`

+- *prepare-commit-msg* &ndash; Git runs this after the pre-commit hook, and it is able to modify the template message that it gives to your `$GIT_EDITOR`.
+The implementation in this repo will augment the default message with a commented-out list of your active stories in Pivotal Tracker.

 ## How to install

 In the simple case, just replace your local repo's `.git/hooks` with a clone of this repository: